Parole termination resources

 How will CHNV newcomers know if they can stay in the U.S.?

-All individuals who arrived in the U.S. through CHNV should seek advice from an immigration attorney immediately to determine if they already have alternative status or, if not, what viable options remain for them.
-Find an immigration attorney through the American Immigration Lawyers Association search tool.
+All individuals who arrived in the U.S. through CHNV should seek advice from an immigration attorney immediately to determine if they already have alternative legal status, or, if not, what viable options remain for them.

 How does the pending lawsuit related to the termination of parole affect the CHNV or U4U newcomer I sponsored?